-Are You Really A Converted Christian?
+Are You A Converted Christian?

 by Carlton Foster – October 29, 2019

 How do you know if you are a converted Christian?
 We will look for answers in the Bible.
-Conversion is important to receive the blessings of God.
+Conversion is essential to receive the eternal blessings of God.
 Jesus gave us an idea who we are, “For this people’s heart is waxed gross, and their ears are dull of hearing, and their eyes they have closed; lest at any time they should see with their eyes and hear with their ears, and should understand with their heart, and should be converted, and I should heal them (Matthew 13:15).”

 There are five aspects of your characters that will signify that you are converted:

-Love– the love you always show for the ‘least among thee’ – the poor, disgusting, obnoxious people, the ones that you just cannot stand, this love will show that you are a converted Christian.
+Love– the love you always show for the ‘least among thee’ – the poor, disgusting, obnoxious people, the ones that you cannot stand; this love will show that you are a converted Christian.
 Jesus said, “Your love for one another will prove to the world that you are my disciples (John 13:35).”
 We at times show love to our friends, family, and affluent people, but that is not enough!
 Jesus said, “For if ye love them which love you, what reward have ye?
 Do not even the publicans the same?
 (Matthew 5:46).
 He stated that if you are kind only to your friends, how are you different from anyone else.
 Even pagans do that.
 He even went further than all and said that we must love our enemies!
-That we must pray for those who persecute us!
+That we must pray for those, who persecute us!
 A true sign that you are converted is when you genuinely care for everyone, especially the needed, and your loving activities (words and deeds) should show that you are converted.

 Obedient– If you foster any semblances of disobedience to godly authorities, you are not converted.
 1 John 3:22 states, “We will receive from him (God) whatever we ask because we obey him and do the things that please him.”
-We are normally disobedient when we don’t get what we wanted; when we don’t get our own way!
-Samuel told Saul that “For rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry…(1 Samuel 15:23)” If children are disobeying parent; if spouses are disobeying the head-of-household; if employees are disobeying the bosses, if Christians are disobeying their leaders; and if we are disobedient to the laws of God, we are not converted.
+We are generally disobedient when we don’t get what we want nor earn our way.
+Samuel told Saul this, “For rebellion is as the sin of witchcraft, and stubbornness is as iniquity and idolatry (1 Samuel 15:23).”
+If children are disobeying parents; if spouses are disobeying the head-of-household; if employees are disobeying the bosses; if Christians are disobeying their leaders; and if we are disobedient to the laws of God, we are not converted.